-So now I urge you to do this challenge.
+So now I urge you to do this project.

-Use your day in the life project to create the same memories with someone special and close to you.
+Use your day in the life project to create the same memories with the people special and close to you.

-I wrote Photograph Your Loved Ones five years ago now when we lost our two beloved cats Pumpkin and Boo, and it's just as relevant now as it was then.
+I wrote Photograph Your Loved Ones seven years ago now when we lost our two beloved cats Pumpkin and Boo, and it’s just as relevant now as it was then.